 A world class museum and it’s free!

-I’ve always wanted to visit the Cleveland Museum of Art and let me just say, this place really rocks!
+World class museums are one of the things Ohio is known for and I’ve always wanted to visit the Cleveland Museum of Art and let me just say, this place really rocks!
 The new addition to the Museum really sets the older buildings into a fabulous blend of old and new, cozy interior galleries vs. huge covered glass pavilions, and did I mention the art itself is world class?
 Definitely a mix of so many art themes and collections, I enjoyed walking through the galleries and eclectic collections.
 What I loved the most about the museum experience is the seamless blending of all the collections and well thought out design transitioning effortlessly from one gallery to the next – I really wanted to see it all and I did!

 The new wing and atrium designed by Rafael Viñoly